dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-resources.md

 cardinality, marking `B` as deleted will not violate the cardinality.

 The reason for this design is that `A` and `B` might be in different projects, and each project must retain control of its resources and be able to mark them as deleted, even if they are used by another project.
-In future, Knora may be able to notify the owner of `A` in this case.

 ## Erasing a Resource from the Triplestore